dataetc/Data-Et-cetera/README.md

 # Data-Et-cetera
-Public repository for the website dataetc.org.
+Public repository for the website [Data, Et cetera](dataetc.org).
 All information published on this site are freely available for public use.